 New Florida Majority’s longtime executive director was Gihan Perera, before Perera left to become a program officer for the left-wing Ford Foundation.
 Perera had led Miami Workers Center before the formation of New Florida Majority; in that role, he had told the radical-left strategy and ideology outlet Organizing Upgrade that praised the election of President Barack Obama as “a possibility to go back on the offensive” for a number of radical-left causes.

-New Florida Majority president Andrea Cristina Mercado is a co-founder of the labor activist group National Domestic Workers Alliance.
-A career left-wing activist, Mercado has previously worked for Miami Workers Center, the San Francisco-based left-wing organizing group Mujeres Unidas y Activas, and for a Brazilian group campaigning against international trade.
+New Florida Majority president Andrea Cristina Mercado was a co-founder of the labor activist group National Domestic Workers Alliance.
+A career left-wing activist, Mercado had previously worked for Miami Workers Center, the San Francisco-based left-wing organizing group Mujeres Unidas y Activas, and for a Brazilian group campaigning against international trade.
+She is currently listed as the executive director of voter mobilization group Florida Rising Together, which was created from the merging of New Florida Majority with community organizing group Organize Florida on January 20, 2021.

-The New Florida Majority relies on three strategies: mobilize, educate, and advocate.
+The New Florida Majority relied on three strategies: mobilize, educate, and advocate.

-Mobilization work is accomplished by rallying and creating street-level local organizations to increase voter awareness and collect petitions.
+Mobilization work was accomplished by rallying and creating street-level local organizations to increase voter awareness and collect petitions.

 In 2018, Florida enacted Amendment 4 through a statewide ballot initiative.
 Amendment 4 restored voting rights to 1.2 million convicted felons in Florida, of whom an estimated 52% were Democrats, 33% Independents, and 14% Republicans.
 New Florida Majority worked with the Florida Rights Restoration Coalition to collect 1 million signatures to get the Amendment on the ballot.